Santhiya2204/Bootcamp/Day4/Task3/README.md

-i have learned about customer segmentation and how to visualize using charts with python code
+I have learned about customer segmentation and how to visualize using charts with python code